HosamAH/SQL-Server/README.md

     2. Click More
     3. Select Action - Promote server to domain controller
     4. Add a new forest (Since we don't have any existing domain)
-    5. Give domain name as - gogates.local [you can give any name which you want eg. abc.xyz.pqr]
+    5. Give domain name as - GOSI.LOCAL [you can give any name which you want eg. abc.xyz.pqr]
     6. Click Next
     7. Specify DSRM (directory service recovery mode) password
     8. No need to create DNS deligation